jonhoo/rfcs/text/0000-alternative-execution-contexts.md

 ```

 Here, the generated `main` will need to call `tests::foo()`.
 How does it
 learn the path to the `foo` function?
-Perhaps this needs to be passed
-explicitly along with the `TokenStream`s?
-Furthermore, there is the
+Furthermore, there is the question
-question of visibility: given that `foo` is private to the `tests`
+of visibility: given that `foo` is private to the `tests` module, how is
-module, how is the generated `main()` (which is in the same crate, but
+the generated `main()` (which is in the same crate, but not the same
-not the same module) allowed to reference it?
+module) allowed to reference it?
+Perhaps the compiler needs to change
+the visibility of ancestors of items annotated with an attribute
+registered by the chosen execution context?

 ## Cargo integration